TCGV/blog/_posts/2020-01-12-likelihood-of-mean-reversion-in-stock-returns.md

 Most papers on the subject tend to analyze the effects of mean reversion in larger periods of time (years), but I was curious on whether or not it's also important to take it into account for shorter, intra-month, trading periods.

-In this article I evaluate if a Gaussian mean reversion model better describes the behavior of observed stock returns.
-The code shared here is written in the R programming language using the following packages: `plotly`, `ggplot2`, `sfsmisc`.
+In this post I evaluate if an autoregressive Gaussian model capable of incorporating a mean reversion effect better describes the behavior of observed stock returns, when compared to a non autogressive control model.

+The code I share in this article is written in the R programming language, using the following packages: `plotly`, `ggplot2`, `sfsmisc`.

 Data Set
 ============